ucokfm/dotfiles/README.md

 # dotfiles
-Vim setup for React and NodeJS development
+Vim setup for React and Node.js development

 ## Usage